 Applications:

-• Structuring elements and are designed to match the desired pattern.
+Structuring elements B and C are designed to match the desired pattern.

 The Hit-or-Miss transformation is a powerful tool for structural pattern recognition in binary images, allowing for the identification of predefined shapes or configurations within the image data.